-The Pension Plan itself is an 86-page typed document.
-Obviously, therefore, this overview touches only highlights.
-It is not complete enough information on which to base career decisions.
+The Pension Plan itself is an 86-page document.
+This overview touches only highlights and should not be relied upon to make retirement decisions.
 You should be given a copy of the Summary Plan Description by your employing Hospital.
-The Summary Plan Description is also available on the MNA web site at www.mnnurses.org/tcpension.
-If you wish to know specifics about your status in the Plan or the effects on your pension rights of career changes you may consider, consult your Summary Plan Description, call Wilson McShane at 952-854-0795, or call the Minnesota Nurses Association at 651-414-2800.
+The Summary Plan Description is also available on the MNA website at www.mnnurses.org.
+If you wish to know specifics about your status in the Plan or the effects on your pension rights of career changes you may consider, consult your Summary Plan Description, call Wilson-McShane at 952-854-0795, or call the Minnesota Nurses Association at 651-414-2800.